l-palermo/CV/README.md

 #### Problem Solving

 The work of an Architect is mostly based on solving problems through design, both technical and conceptual.
 To approach a problem, I break it down to smaller part and analyse its key factors, make the appropriate research, then built a solution and validate it via a test.

 #### Reliable and responsible

-Both at work and at University I always focused in completing my tasks in time without the need of supervision.
+Both at work and at University I always focused on completing my tasks in time without the need for supervision.
-At Aros, I have always been trusted in attending metting with clients and other consultants indipendently.
-Part of my tasks were understanding clients requirements, effectively comunicating risks, coordinating structural, mechanical and architectural design with other consultants to achieve the client objectives.
-Active listening, clear comunication and deliver in time were key factors to allow everyone to do their work.
+At Aros, I have always been trusted in attending meetings with clients and other consultants independently.
+My tasks were understanding clients requirements, effectively communicating risks, coordinating structural, mechanical and architectural design with other consultants to achieve the client objectives.
+Active listening, clear communication and deliver in time were key factors to allow everyone to do their work.

 #### Determination

 Self-growth is a very important part of my personality.
-Nothing is impossible, with time and commitment everything can be achieved.
+Nothing is impossible, with time and effort everything can be achieved.

 ## Work Experience